sderosiaux/akka-streams-summary/README.md

 - define backpressure model: signal to the source to handle
 - push AND pull: fast consumer AND slow consumer (dynamic)
 - ability to batch process
+- null is not a valid value in the streams

 Some implementations are:
 - RxJava